Adaptive inline banner

 Prerequisite

-1. Follow the SDK integration steps described in Quick start.
+1. Follow the SDK integration steps described under Quick start.

-3. Make sure you're running the latest Yandex Mobile Ads SDK version.
-If you're using mediation, make sure you're also running the latest version of the unified build.
+3. Make sure you have the latest Yandex Mobile Ads SDK version.
+If you're using mediation, update to the most recent single build version.

 dependencies {